himanshu-chugh/my-first/README.md

 # my-first
-just to teest github for my own use.
+just to test github for my own use.